Snatch Game (RuPaul's Drag Race season 4)

 "Snatch Game" is the fifth episode of the fourth season of the American television series RuPaul's Drag Race.
 It originally aired on February 27, 2012.
-Loretta Devine and Ross Mathews are special guests during Snatch Game, the episode's main challenge.
-Chad Michaels wins the challenge.
-Kenya Michaels is eliminated from the competition after placing in the bottom two and facing off in a lip-sync contest to "Vogue" by Madonna.
+The episode's main challenge tasks the contestants with impersonating celebrities during the Snatch Game.
+Loretta Devine and Ross Mathews are celebrity guests during the Snatch Game, as well as guest judges.

+Chad Michaels is the winner of the main challenge.
+Kenya Michaels is eliminated from the competition after placing in the bottom and facing off in a lip-sync contest against Milan to "Vogue" by Madonna.